adartalmdrstalhdhky-max/Adlk-education-app/README.md

 ---

 ## 📄 License
-This project is owned by the Adlik Education Initiative.
+This project is owned by the Adlk Education Initiative.
 All rights reserved.

 ---